-Typical player-characters were still limited by price and numbers to the smaller ships from Book 2 -- the Type A Free Traders, Type R & M subsidized merchants, and Type T & C paramilitary craft.
-These ships which player-characters could reasonably expect to own and/or control had shrunk to insignificance beside the megaton monsters coming out of High Guard's shipyards.
+Most player-characters were still limited by price and numbers to the smaller ships from Book 2—the Type A Free Traders, Type R & M subsidized merchants, and Type T & C paramilitary craft.
+These ships which player-characters could reasonably expect to own and/or control had shrunk to insignificance beside the megaton monsters coming out of High Guard’s shipyards.
 In such a big pond, to become a big fish meant starting at or rising to the level of a high-ranking VIP in a strategic-level campaign.
-Such Imperiums had lost their scale for the free-traders and adventurers that made up the typical player-characters -- except for vermin and pawns skulking around the edges.
+Such Imperia had lost their scale for the free-traders and adventurers that made up the typical player-characters—except for vermin and pawns skulking around the edges.

 Gedankenexperiment: Low-tech Traveller

 Sometime in the 1990s, I tried a thought-experiment.
-Instead of a TL 15 big-ship, big-universe campaign, why not go as far as practical in the other direction?
+Instead of a TL 15 big-universe, big-ship campaign, why not go as far as practical in the other direction?
 One subsector (maybe two), TL 11 (with TL12 being gee-whiz cutting edge), exclusively using Book 2-designed starships.
-A "cozy" campaign universe -- with 15+ years of hindsight, probably what Original Traveller did best.
+A “cozy” campaign universe—with 15+ years of hindsight, probably what Original Traveller did best.
 See how much you could do using only Book 2 starships.

-Turned out you could do a lot.
-A lot of the starships from this experiment are now published in The Shipyard -- stretched versions of the Type As & Rs, large liners and bulk freighters of up to 6000 tons, heavy scouts, stretched and tweaked small craft, and multi-role refits for the ubiquitous Type T patrol craft.
+It turned out you could do a lot.
+Many of the starships from this experiment are now published in The Shipyard—stretched versions of the Type As & Rs, large liners and bulk freighters of up to 6000 tons, heavy scouts, stretched and tweaked small craft, and multi-role refits for the ubiquitous Type T patrol craft.

 However, for the Navy, pure Book 2 became a bit limited; there was little difference between a dedicated warship and a well-armed civilian one, much like wooden ships during the Age of Sail.
 To bring our interstellar navies up to the "modern era", a little High Guard retrofitting was in order.